Dinas Rhondda railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 Monday-Saturday, there is a half-hourly service to southbound and to northbound.
 This drops to hourly in the evenings and two-hourly in each direction on Sundays.
 On 20 July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.

+The services from this station were suspended in Summer 2023, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
+A replacement bus service operated between Pontypridd and Treherbert, calling at all local stations, until February 2024.
+Rail services resumed at the station on 26 February 2024 following completion of the majority of the infrastructure works.